 Since the 7720 is a bigger model, thus it gives an extensive capacity of 500 sheets, besides, the 7710 is limited to 250.
 Along with that, there are dual trays (one rear and one front) and additionally a 125-sheet output tray to make the process sleek and smooth in 7720.
 It’s the same as the models we compared above.

-Workforce WF-7720 by the Epson is a one time investment for a long term of sublimation.
-Not only it saves you up for the operational cost but also for your efforts without sacrificing a bit on the quality, so we suggest don’t look past further and have it already.
-The 7710 is a compact model though, if you’ve a small-scale sublimation setup.
+Workforce WF-7720 by Epson is a one-time investment for a long-term sublimation.
+Not only it saves you operational costs but also for your efforts without sacrificing a bit on the quality, so we suggest don’t looking further and having it already.
+The 7710 is a compact model though if you’ve got a small-scale sublimation setup.